Meduzz/func-lib/README.md

 # func-lib
-Wrap funcs in its own lib.
+Wrap rpc handlers in its own lib.